SirLpc/GenerateObfuscarConfigForUnity/README.md

 ![image](https://user-images.githubusercontent.com/17614861/203249996-5d547435-0dff-4590-94e6-ae86873ed81a.png)

 # Notice
-You should pay attention to those name sensitve members in your class, such as a method will used by unity delay Invoke("NameOfMethod").
+You should pay attention to those name sensitve members in your class, such as a method will be used by unity delay Invoke("NameOfMethod").
 At this point, you could create a custom attribule to mark a method should not be renamed, and config this attribute in the `ObfuscarModuleIgnoreAttributes` array in the ObfuscarConfigInfo config before.